Chapter 21:

 "DeLightful?"

-She stretched her arms out and slowly twirled around like a ballerina.
+She stretched her arms out and twirled around like a ballerina.
 "Yup!
 Remember that forum thread I made about a name change when I went to your place?
 Everyone including Cardinal himself loved 'DeLightful' the most, so that's our new name!"

 "There a special meaning behind it or something?"